arivanbastos/jill/README.md

 # Java Indoor Location Library (JILL)
-Jill is a java library that allows experimenation and development of indoor location systems.
+Jill is a java library that allows experimentation and development of indoor location systems.
 It supports many types of systems, for example systems based on WiFi, images or magnetic signals.

 # Installation and use
 Jill have two main parts: a **Java library** and an **Android library**.

-The **Java library** have general classes that can be used either to desktop as mobile applications.
+The **Java library** is a Eclipse project (java folder) and have general classes that can be used either to desktop as mobile applications.
+You can reference it through Eclispe or build a jar file to use in other IDEs or Android projects.
 The Java packages are described bellow:

 1. fitting: classes that perform curve fitting , predicting the behavior of the location system reference signals.
 2. outliers: classes that perform outliers removing from a set of signals.